isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

        "interfaces": [ "eth0", "eth1" ]
    },

-The next couple of lines define the lease database, the place where the server stores its lease information.
+The next lines define the lease database, the place where the server stores its lease information.
 This particular example tells the server to use ``memfile``, which is the simplest (and fastest) database backend.
 It uses an in-memory database and stores leases on disk in a